Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-dust-collection.md

 ## Hose Size

-Your shop vac or dust collector will come with a hose of a certain diameter.
-Your system will work most optimally if you use hoses that are similar in diameter.
+Your shop vac or dust collector will come with a hose of a certain diameter - so consider using this as the basis for the rest of your system.
+It's usually not recommended to adapt between small and large hoses since it generally make a large impact on suction performance.
+Some other indicators you'd want to look for in your system would be:

-CFM (cubic feet per minute) denotes the amount of air your vacuum can pass through.
+- **CFM (cubic feet per minute)**: this denotes the amount of air your vacuum can pass through.
 The higher the CFM, the greater volume of dust you can move.
 You will want a higher CFM rating if you are cutting a large amount of material.

-Suction power (sometimes called Water Lift, Static Lift, Static Pressure…) indicates how fast the air is moving through the system.
+- **Suction power** (sometimes called Water Lift, Static Lift, Static Pressure…): this indicates how fast the air is moving through the system.
 The higher your suction is, the harder the dust is pulled through your dust shoe and hose.
 You will typically want a higher suction vacuum if you are cutting heavier materials like metals, need to draw chips out of narrow cuts, or are using a fixed-style dust shoe.

-Dust collectors for example typically have higher CFMs but lower suction power, thus better suited with larger diameter hoses.
-Using a smaller diameter hose can constrict airflow and reduce its efficiency.

-Shop-Vacs, on the other hand, have smaller CFMs but higher suction power.
+**[Dust collectors](#2-dust-collector)** for example typically have higher CFMs but lower suction power, and thus are better suited to larger diameter hoses.
+Using a smaller diameter hose can constrict airflow and reduce its efficiency. **[Shop-Vacs](#1-shop-vac)**, on the other hand, have smaller CFMs but higher suction power.
 These types of vacuums work well with using smaller diameter hoses.

-Depending on the design of your dust shoe, you may need an adapter that joins dust shoes and hoses with different diameters.
+Depending on the design of your dust shoe, you may need an adapter that joins dust shoes and hoses with different diameters so just be sure not to change hose size by too much.
 You may also want to opt for a hose that will keep static buildup along it's length to a minimum in which case more specialized options exist such as the [36mm antistatic hose from Festool](https://www.festoolcanada.com/accessories/dust-extraction/suction-hoses-and-cleaning-accessories/suction-hoses/204923---d3632x3,5m-asr).

 ### Hanging Your Hose

-It's important to have the dust collection hose hang above the dust shoe, so that it doesn't put any pressure on the router, or get caught up in your work.
+It's best practice to have the dust collection hose hang above the dust shoe so that it doesn't put any pressure on the router or get caught up in your work.
 You can simply hang it from the ceiling or use a more advanced solution like an articulating arm.
 Make your own, or [grab one from Etsy!](https://www.etsy.com/ca/listing/736098852/vacuum-hose-boom-for-small-medium-and)

 ![](/_images/_lmmk2/_the-basics/lmk2_dust_arms.jpg "Source - https://forum.avidCNC.com/t/one-dust-collection-solution/1400"){.aligncenter .size-medium}